 The easiest way to test whether your pi-hole is going to work is via a command line.
 I would strongly recommend testing before making the DHCP server or client changes below!

 We can use the nslookup command from any machine on the network.
 The format of the nslookup command is the same whether on Linux or Windows — nslookup <hostname to test> <IP address for your pi-hole>.
 In my test environment, the pi-hole is 192.168.1.2 and we are testing a well-known Yahoo advertising domain, analytics.yahoo.com.
-Instead of returning the actual IP address for analytics.yahoo.com, the pi-hole returns the IP address of the pi-hole.
-This effectively blackholes the hostname via DNS so your system/browser is not able to access it and it is re-directed to the pi-hole instead.
+Instead of returning the actual IP address for analytics.yahoo.com, the pi-hole returns 0.0.0.0.
+This effectively blackholes the hostname via DNS so your system/browser is not able to access it.
+Note: the pi-hole used to use its own IP address, but this caused a slight timeout whereas 0.0.0.0 causes the connection to get dropped immediately.

 If we test against a domain that is not blocked, then we receive the actual external IP addresses for the hostname as shown below.